Priyanka Gandhi meets the families of 2 who were killed in UP violence

 On Friday, the Congress general secretary joined the students protesting against the CAA and a proposed countrywide National Register of Citizens (NRC) at the India Gate, in Delhi.

-She has also earlier protested in a sit-in at the India Gate in support of Jamia students.
+She has earlier protested in a sit-in at the India Gate in support of Jamia students.

-She has also slammed BJP of using dictatorial measures to supress the voices of the people.
+She has also slammed BJP of using dictatorial measures to suppress the voices of the people.

-Besides, thies she has also condemned the detention of student protesters, historias, intellectual, activists and journalists.
+Besides this, she has also condemned the detention of student protesters, historians, intellectuals, activists and journalists.

 Priyanka today visited the Nahtaur and met the two bereaved families.
-She also spoke to ther locals of the area.
+She also spoke to their locals of the area.

 Today afternoon, the Trinamool Congress delegation also reached UP to meet the bereaved families of those killed in the protest violence but they were reportedly detained at Lucknow airport.